Aggregates/MI_HW2/TechnicalReport.md

 Most implementations for the 2048 game use some variation of the actual score on the board at the time.
 This is often combined with a calculation of the number of empty tiles on the board (more empty tiles = more likely favourable move options).
 In addition to these calculations, one approach studied used a what was called a "clustering score", which returned a figure base on how close or separated values were from each other.
-This clustering score was calulated for each tile from the average of the differences between surrounding tiles.
+This clustering score was calculated for each tile from the average of the differences between surrounding tiles.
 Thus when similar values are clustered, this is a favourable position resulting in a lower clustering score and less of a "penalty" to the heuristic calculation.
 An example of a low clustering score can be seen in the position below.